 Please note: This is not necessarily what we recommend… but it is possible.

-We recommend, whenever possible, that people take a few extra days to do a bit of sightseeing in Chiapas.
-The city of San Cristobal is a beautiful colonial city with much to offer in terms of ambiance while the archeological sites of Palenque, Bonampac and Yaxichilan are "don't miss" sites and are all accessed out of Palenque.
-If one were to fly into Villa Hermosa (Palenque) 4 or 5 days before the start of the delegation and depart from Tuxtla (San Cristobal de las Casas) 3 or 4 days after the close of the delegation, one could have a pretty good overview of Chiapas.
+Chiapas is a magical place and we highly recommend, whenever possible, that people take a few extra days to do a bit of sightseeing in Chiapas.
+The city of San Cristobal is a beautiful colonial city with much to offer in terms of ambiance while the archeological sites of Palenque, Bonampac and Yaxichilan are “don’t miss” sites and are all accessed out of Palenque.
+If one were to fly into Villa Hermosa (Palenque) 4 or 5 days before the start of the delegation and depart from Tuxtla (San Cristobal de las Casas) 3 or 4 days after the close of the delegation, (or vice versa) one could have a pretty good overview of Chiapas.

 The first question is whether you are interested in one of our regular delegations or whether you are interested in creating a “specialty” delegation, uniquely tailored your specific group.
 If you are looking to design one of our “specialty delegations”, please email us so we can give your request our personal attention.